For one night only in Branson, country music legend Tanya Tucker will perform her great hits like 'Delta Dawn” and “If it Don't Come Easy.”

 CMT's 40 Greatest Women of Country Music (No. 20 ranking)

-With so much success under her belt, Tanya Tucker is considered a country legend.
+With so much success, Tanya Tucker is considered a country legend.
 Don't miss out on her sultry performance in Branson!